techmouse/steam-compatdata-symlinker-thing/README.md

 **NOTE: This script will not make symlinks without your confirmation first.
 You will be given a yes or no prompt to review what links will be created first.**

+## Directory filtering:
+You can add your own filters for any directories you want ignored, to the variable `filter` at the top of the script.

+The proper syntax is:
+`filter=("directory 1 name here" "directory 2 name here" "gameid here" "99999" "etc")`

+There are no commas, names should be in double quotes, and they are separated by only a space.
+And ensure they are _exactly_ the name of the directory you want ignored.

+Example 1: The filter "Fallout" will not filter out the game Fallout: New Vegas.

+Example 2: The filter "Fallout: New Vegas" will not filter out any Fallout.
+Nor will it filter out the game it was intended to filter either, because the directory is named "Fallout New Vegas" not "Fallout: New Vegas".

+NOTE: Filter checks aren't applied to broken symlinks.

 ## Compatibility problems:
 The only problem I can foresee would be with a game who's title is all numbers.
 For example, the game [10,000,000](https://store.steampowered.com/app/227580/10000000/).